Ewan Clague

 Ewan Clague (1896–1987) was the commissioner of the U.S. Bureau of Labor Statistics (BLS) from 1946 to 1965.

 In 1952 he was elected as a Fellow of the American Statistical Association.

-Education
+Early life and education

+Clague was born to Manx immigrant parents and grew up on a homestead in Washington state.
 Clague graduated from the University of Washington and earned a doctorate from the University of Wisconsin.